konfig-dev/konfig-docs/docs/tutorials/getting-started.md

 build.sbt               gradle.properties       settings.gradle
 ```

-Notice that every configured generator will produce its own directory based on its name.
-In this case we only configured the `java` generator so only a `java` SDK was generated.
+Every generator will produce its a directory with its name.
+In this case we only
+configured the `java` generator so only a `java` directory was created.